HananeEL-2023/jobListing/README.md

 This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).

-### The challenge

-Users should be able to:
+In this project users should be able to:

+- Filter job listings based on the categories
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Filter job listings based on the categories

 ### This project built with :